 So there’s this man (who looks nothing like the man in the photo) who’s the neighborhood hound dog.
 You can practically profile him by his lurid smile and body language.
 I imagine that his marriage ended badly, that he wears a brace until disability is final, that he watches too much TV and drinks the goat piss that passes for American beer.
 I see him too often for comfort.

 He’s asked me in for coffee.
 I politely refused.
 He offered to cook dinner for me and again I refused.
 He offered me a back rub.
 I told him my back was fine.
 In his mind, I was to dumb to understand what a great catch he was.

 “What you need is a good man,” he finally said.
 Clearly, it was time for Jonna to show her Made in Lowell attitude.

 “Really?”
 I moved in too close for comfort but he resisted the urge to step back.
 “Are you one?”

-Wearing my craziest eyes I asked.
+Wearing my crazy eyes I asked.
 “Tell me, what makes you a good man?”
-The hound stuttered and I may have heard him whimper.
-“And what makes you think you know what I need?”
+He stuttered and whimpered but I continued, “And what makes you think you know what I need?”

 I like that about me.
 Thank you, Lowell!